mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 I packed my things while Pomri wrote a note for Jesse, in the inevitable case that he woke up disoriented and confused.
 We didn't know if he'd understand language or writing, but it was worth a try.
 Even for a dead man.

-The door ushered us back out into the dark and the cold, but in my mind I was still there, lingering on the image of the motionless man, helplessly grasping at a thousand failures to help him.
+The door ushered us back out into the dark and the cold, but in my mind I was still there, lingering on the image of the motionless man, helplessly grasping at a thousand failures to help in his darkest moments.
 Before the dust swallowed the observatory, I went back to the moment I recognized his nodding silhouette, recalled his phantom pains and ashen face.
 I internalized the broken man.
 And I promised myself never to forget.